Skip to contents

 summary(model_1)

-For the second model we use fit three single-species model jointly with no stock-recruit curve and natural mortality is fixed as the input values (mydata$M1_base).
-The model has 7 fleets: 3 fishing fleets that target each species individually and 4 surveys (see mydata$fleet_control).
-The single-species model can be fit by the default setting msmMode = 0 using the fit_mod function:
+The second model fits three single-species models jointly, with no stock–recruit curve and natural mortality fixed at the input values (mydata$M1_base).
+It has 7 fleets: 3 fisheries (one per species) and 4 surveys (see mydata$fleet_control).
+Single-species mode is the default (msmMode = 0):

 model_2 <- Rceattle::fit_mod(data_list = mydata,